frederic-perez/AmE-dictionary/data/dictionary.md

 __cudgel__ _n_ :five::hammer: (cudgels)
 __cue ball__ _n_ :three: The ball a player strikes with the cue, as distinguished from the other balls on the table.
 __cue card__ _n_
+__cue__ _n_ Sports implement consisting of a tapering rod used to strike a cue ball in pool or billiards.
 __cueball__ _n_ A man or boy with a bald, shaven, or close-clipped head.
 __cued__ _v_ _Newman cued the clip again._
 __cues__ _n_